SIXTEEN

 "None at all."
 The redhead wiggled out of her jacket, jeans, and tee shirt down to her off-white panties.

-"Dance a little, honey.
-You know how.”
 Louie Sinreich flipped on a CD of techno music.
 From long experience he had learned that people have sex the same way they dance and if 'Alice' could dance, then she could also be in the movies.

 The redhead swayed side to side with her hands roaming over her body.
-She wouldn't need any instructions on how to be sexy, because she had what it took, though Louie didn't say a word, as he continued his silent assessment on the redhead's desirability.
+She wouldn't need any instructions on how to be sexy.The redhead teen had what it.
+Louie didn't have say a word.
+She understood where she was a stripped off her shirt and jeans.
+No underwear.

 Her pale white legs were Olive Oyl thin and her butt was the size of two 59-cent grapefruits.
 Her belly pouted without an ounce of fat and the rest of her body exhibited the effects of a no-food diet.
-Her arms were too thin and her ribs stuck out, but two weeks of three square meals would fill her out nicely.
+Her arms were too thin and her ribs stuck out/ Two weeks of three square meals would fill her out nicely.
 Afterward he would tell her she was getting fat and put her on speed to keep her weight under control, for nothing controlled these girls like playing on their low-self-esteem.

 Her small breasts would be fine for a debut, though when her video shelf life deepened, implants would be a necessity, maybe 35 CC.
 Most of the girls and even some of the men in the industry had cosmetic surgery on their breasts, butts, faces, stomachs, and even private parts to refine what nature had divined to undefine.

-Striking several poses like a cheerleader drunk on beere, the redhead dipped two fingers under the panties' frayed waistband and peeled off her last piece of clohting.
+Striking several poses like a cheerleader drunk on beer, the redhead dipped two fingers under the panties' frayed waistband and peeled off her last piece of clothng.
 She sat on the shag rug.
 Her moon skin outlined by the black.
 The young girl was playing sexy.
-Louie wasn't into this business for games and said, "You can stop, honey."
+Louie wasn't into this business for games.

 "Honey, you're more than good.
 I can already see you on the screen."
 It was only forty hours of no-sleep preventing Louie from making full use of his producer's couch.